-Trump, Biden commemorating 9/11 at Flight 93 memorial
+Trump, Biden commemorating 9/11 at memorial events

-WASHINGTON (AP) — As the nation marks the 19th anniversary of the Sept 11 attacks in the midst of another unfolding tragedy, the men vying to lead the nation next year will pay their respects at the same memorial — without crossings paths.
+NEW YORK (AP) — As the nation marks the 19th anniversary of the Sept 11 attacks in the midst of another unfolding tragedy, the men vying to lead the nation next year are paying their respects at the same memorial — without crossings paths.

-President Donald Trump and his Democratic opponent, Joe Biden, will both be traveling to rural Shanksville, Pennsylvania, Friday, where the hijacked Flight 93 crashed in a field, killing everyone on board.
+President Donald Trump and his Democratic opponent, Joe Biden, were both traveling to rural Shanksville, Pennsylvania, Friday, where the hijacked Flight 93 crashed in a field, killing everyone on board.
 While Trump will speak at the site’s annual memorial ceremony held Friday morning, Biden will visit later, in the afternoon, after attending the 9/11 Memorial & Museum’s annual commemoration at Ground Zero in New York, along with Vice President Mike Pence.

+While Trump and Biden’s visit will not overlap, Pence and Biden’s did.
+And in a rare moment of detente, Biden was seen approaching Pence after arriving at the ceremony and tapping him on the shoulder to say hello.
+The current and former vice president then shared an elbow bump — the popular COVID-era handshake replacement — as did Biden and second lady Karen Pence.

-While Trump and Biden’s visits will not overlap, the day will nonetheless bring the two candidates the closest they’ve been in months.
+While a similar meeting between Trump and Biden will not happen, the day will nonetheless bring the two candidates the closest they’ve been in months.
 And though the candidates and country will be focused on the commemorations, the political significance of their visits to Shanksville is hard to ignore, with Pennsylvania a crucial battleground state.
 Trump won there by less than one percentage point four years ago, and Democrats hope they can return it to their column in less than two months.

 Still, Biden insisted that he would steer clear of politics on a national day of mourning.